jbanday808/enterprise-eks-security-platform/src/security-controls.md

 ## Security Value

-Validation confirms the platform is running and security components are active.
+Validation confirms the security platform is operational.

 ---